 The individual oral exam is based on the exam assignments, storyboard and animation.
-Students are expected to present their assignment; the intention, where they succeeded, struggled, and what they would like feedback on.
+Students are expected to briefly present their assignment; the intention, where they succeeded and struggled, and talk about the planning of their scene and workflow.
 When assessing the student's exam, emphasis is placed on the extent to which the student is able to demonstrate the knowledge of the program elements covered in the 1^{st} semester and 2^{nd} semester in their work.

-Moreover, the assessment is based on the extent to which the student is able to reflect on his/her own learning and development during the semester, as displayed through the assignment.
+Moreover, the assessment is based on the extent to which the student is able to reflect on his/her own learning and development during the semester, as displayed through the assignment and reflection paper.